AFRICA

 Joint Ventures

 The Competition Act does not expressly cover joint ventures.
 Joint ventures created through transfer of assets by one or more enterprises (also referred to as brownfield joint ventures) may be notifiable provided the thresholds in topic 14 are met.
-Joint ventures formed afresh by capital contributions by one or more enterprises (also referred to asgreenfield joint ventures) are generally exempted from the requirement to notify to the CCI.
+Joint ventures formed afresh by capital contributions by one or more enterprises (also referred to as greenfield joint ventures) are generally exempted from the requirement of notification to the CCI.

-While determining the applicability of the thresholds in topic 14, the values of only the relevant asset, being transferred by the parent(s), and the turnover generated by such relevant assets, need to be considered.
+While determining the applicability of the thresholds in topic 14, the values of only the relevant assets, being transferred by the parent(s), and the turnover generated by such relevant assets, need to be considered for threshold purposes.

 Joint Control

-Transactions involving transfer of joint control are notifiable to the CCI if they exceed the prescribed thresholds under the Competition Act and its regulations.
-Such notifiable transactions include:
+Mergers involving change in the quality / degree of control may be notifiable to the CCI if they exceed the prescribed thresholds under the Competition Act and its rules/ regulations.
+This also covers situations of joint-to-joint control and not only instances of joint to sole / sole to joint control.

 Thresholds that decide whether a merger notification must be filed